phalcon-orphanage/docs/en/reference/translate.rst

     	"song" => "La chanson est %song%"
     );

-Now, it's time to load the correct translation file according to the user environment.A simpler way is getting this data from the $_SERVER['HTTP_ACCEPT_LANGUAGE'] header, or, If you prefer, access directly to that value by calling $this->request->getBestLanguage() inside an action/controller:
+Now, it's time to load the correct translation file according to the user environment.
+A simpler way is getting this data from the $_SERVER['HTTP_ACCEPT_LANGUAGE'] header, or, If you prefer, access directly to that value by calling $this->request->getBestLanguage() inside an action/controller:

 .. code-block:: php